Kevin Newman Player Props: Reds vs. Padres

 Padres Pitching Rankings

-- The Padres rank 22nd in baseball in home runs given up (38 total, 1.3 per game).
+- Padres pitchers combine to rank 22nd in baseball in home runs allowed (39 total, 1.3 per game).

-- In his last time out on Tuesday, the left-hander tossed five innings against the Chicago Cubs, allowing two earned runs while surrendering four hits.
+- In his last appearance on Wednesday, the right-hander went five innings against the Chicago Cubs, giving up three earned runs while surrendering four hits.

-- In five games this season, the 30-year-old has an ERA of 5.87, with 10.2 strikeouts per nine innings.
-Opponents are hitting .278 against him.
+- In five games this season, the 31-year-old has an ERA of 6.75, with 8.2 strikeouts per nine innings.
+Opponents are batting .311 against him.

 © 2023 Data Skrive.
 All rights reserved.